kxr/kxr.github.io/_drafts/aws-certified-solutions-architech-professional-preparation-notes.md

 - During the backup window, storage I/O may be briefly suspended while the backup process initializes (typically under a few seconds).
 There is no I/O suspension for Multi-AZ deployments.
 - Automated backups can be turned off by setting the retention period to 0.
 Automated backups are deleted when the DB Instance is deleted, manual snapshots or final deletion snapshot are reatained.
 - It is strongly recommended to use the DNS Name to connect to your DB Instance as the underlying IP address can change (e.g., during a failover).
-- (?)
-Explicitly changing the DB Subnet Group of a deployed DB instance is not currently allowed.
+- You can update/modify a DB Subnet Group but explicitly changing the DB Subnet Group of a deployed DB instance is not currently allowed.
 - You can encrypt DB connections using SSL.
 Amazon RDS generates an SSL certificate for each DB Instance.
 - Amazon RDS supports encryption at rest for all database engines, using KMS.
 Currently encrypting an existing DB Instance is not supported.
 - MultiAZ replication is synchronous, read replica replication is asynchronous.